CitruXonve/devblog/source/_posts/data-analytics-aws.md

 Hadoop supports rapid data transfers, which means you can speed up the processing time for complex queries.
 Whether you use Hadoop on-premises or Amazon EMR, you will use the same tools, with one major exception: Amazon EMR uses its own file system.
 And that means you can use your Amazon S3 data lake as the data store.

-Data storage on a BIG scale
+Data storage on a BIG scale:
 - When storing individual objects or files, we recommend Amazon S3.
 - When storing massive volumes of data, both semistructured and unstructured, we recommend building a data lake on Amazon S3.
 - When storing massive amounts of structured data for complex analysis, we recommend storing your data in Amazon Redshift.